Ethra8/history-quiz/README.md

 ## PROJECT OVERVIEW

 - **History Quiz** is a website that aims at testing the user's knowledge on general history facts from around the globe.
-- This website is useful to anyone interested in history.
+- This site is useful to anyone interested in history.
 - It might also prove useful to anyone wanting to increase their knowledge on global history facts.
+- This site might also prove of great use to secondary students wanting to reinforce their knowledge on history.

 ## LIVE SITE

-The deployed site can be viewed [here](https://englishgrows.com/historic-facts-quiz/)
+The deployed site can be viewed [here](https://englishgrows.com/historic-facts-quiz/).

 ## REPOSITORY

-Github repository can be viewed [here](https://github.com/Ethra8/historic-facts-quiz/)
+Github repository can be viewed [here](https://github.com/Ethra8/historic-facts-quiz/).

 ## AUTHOR